fangli/kibana-authentication-proxy/README.md

 - ``enable_basic_auth``: *Enable or not?*
 - ``basic_auth_users``:  *A list of user/passwd, see the comments in config.js for help. leave empty if you won't use it*
+- ``basic_auth_file``:  *if is specified and exists, the user password combinations are read from the named file and overrule the here defined settings from array basic_auth_users.
+File format is one combination per line split by first appearing colon

 ***3. CAS Auth***